TL;DR

 How to Choose the Right VoC Framework

-No single framework suits every team.
-The right choice depends on three things: where your program is right now, what outcome you're most responsible for, and how your team is organized.
+No single framework fits every team.
+The right choice depends on three things: where your program is today, which outcome you own, and how your team is organized.

 Filter 1: Program maturity

-If you're building a VoC program for the first time, start with the Five-Stage Model or Customer Journey Mapping.
-Both give you structure for collection and a place to put what you learn.
-Neither requires an existing data set or established feedback infrastructure.
+If you are building a VoC program for the first time, start with the Five-Stage Model or Customer Journey Mapping.
+Both give you a way to collect feedback and a place to put what you learn.
+Neither needs an existing data set or feedback setup.

-If you have a running program but find yourself drowning in survey feedback with no clear sense of what to prioritize, add the Kano Model or JTBD.
-Both help you make decisions about what to work on first when everything feels urgent.
+If you already run a program but feel buried in survey feedback with no clear priorities, add the Kano Model or JTBD.
+Both help you decide what to work on first.

-If you have a mature program with consistent data volume, the gap is usually the action and measurement layer.
-The Closed-Loop Framework and NPS System are where the program gets teeth.
+If you run a mature program with steady data, the gap is usually action and measurement.
+The Closed-Loop Framework and NPS System are where the program gets real teeth.

 Filter 2: Your primary outcome

-What's the number you're most responsible for?
-Customer retention, satisfaction scores, product adoption, customer loyalty?
-That answer points directly to a framework.
+Which number are you most responsible for?
+Customer retention, satisfaction, product adoption, or customer loyalty?
+Your answer points to a framework.

-Insight-seeking programs where you need to understand the "why" behind scores: JTBD or Journey Mapping.
-Loyalty measurement: NPS System.
-Retention: Closed-Loop Framework.
-Roadmap-driven programs: Kano combined with JTBD.
+To understand the "why" behind scores, use JTBD or Journey Mapping.
+For loyalty, use the NPS System.
+For retention, use the Closed-Loop Framework.
+For roadmap decisions, use Kano with JTBD.

 Filter 3: Team structure

-CX-owned programs tend to run the NPS System well because it maps to their workflow.
-Product teams gravitate toward Kano and JTBD because both connect directly to the roadmap.
-Cross-functional teams with shared ownership often do best starting with the Five-Stage Model, because it gives everyone a common process language before specializing.
+CX-owned programs tend to run the NPS System well because it fits their workflow.
+Product teams lean toward Kano and JTBD because both connect to the roadmap.
+Cross-functional teams often do best starting with the Five-Stage Model, because it gives everyone a shared process before they specialize.

 | If your biggest problem is... | Start with... |